AmeerPB/DevOPs-projects/Django-K8s/django-scoreboard-app/README.md

-# A Django hello world and Scoreboard web application
+## A Django hello world and Scoreboard web application

+> [!NOTE]
-Needs to run a few commands, for that please refer the YT video mentioned below.
+> Needs to run a few commands, for that please refer the YT video mentioned below.

-## DockerHub
+### DockerHub
 Mentioned docker image can be pull from `openrc/django-hello-world-scoreboard:latest`